offendingcommit/valdris/Player Resources/Equipment & Gear.md

 ## Conclusion

-Equipment in [[Valdris]] reflects the world's unique blend of traditional medieval technology and mysterious [[Architect|Architect]] artifacts.
-The [[Recent Awakening]] has made this landscape even more complex, with previously reliable items becoming unpredictable and new opportunities appearing.
+Equipment in [Valdris](Valdris.md) reflects the world's unique blend of traditional medieval technology and mysterious [Architect](Architect.md) artifacts.
+The [Recent Awakening](Recent%20Awakening.md) has made this landscape even more complex, with previously reliable items becoming unpredictable and new opportunities appearing.

-Whether you choose to embrace ancient technology, rely on traditional craftsmanship, or find a balance between both approaches, remember that in [[Valdris]], the tools you carry say as much about your character's philosophy as their effectiveness in practical situations.
+Whether you choose to embrace ancient technology, rely on traditional craftsmanship, or find a balance between both approaches, remember that in [Valdris](Valdris.md), the tools you carry say as much about your character's philosophy as their effectiveness in practical situations.

 The awakening continues to change the landscape of available equipment.
 What worked yesterday may not work tomorrow, and what seemed impossible last month might be commonplace next year.
 Adaptability and wisdom matter more than the specific gear you carry.